You will ensure the long-term protection of your teeth by learning how to floss properly.

 1. How To Hold A Piece Of Dental Floss:

 Get about 25 cm of dental floss and wind most of the floss around both of your middle fingers firmly.
 Be careful not to damage the skin of your fingers.
 Leave only about 1 to 2 inches of floss for your teeth.
 You can use the rest of the floss if any part gets dirty.

 Hold the floss tightly between your thumbs and forefingers in a specific way that 1 to 3 inches or more of the floss is placed between your fingers.
 Use your thumb to floss the maxillary teeth and your index finger to clean the mandibular teeth.

 Guide the floss between your teeth using a gentle rubbing motion.

 4. Take care of your gums:

-As the floss reaches your gums, curve the floss at the base of the tooth to form a C shape.
-Take care of your gum health.
+As the floss reaches your gums, curve the floss near the base of the tooth to form a full C shape.
+This is important towards taking care of your gum health.

 This allows the floss to enter the space between your gums and your tooth.

-Be sure to insert the floss from one tooth wall to the other and not to press your teeth or gums with the floss under any circumstances, as this can cause serious damage to your gums and teeth.
+Be sure to insert the floss from one tooth wall to the other, and to not cause any pressure against your teeth or gums with the floss.
+This is important under any circumstances, as it can cause serious damage.

 Hold the floss tightly against the tooth.
 Gently rub the side of the tooth, moving the floss away from the gum with up and down motions.
 Repeat this method on the rest of your teeth.
 Don’t forget the back side of your last tooth.